5 Historically Awesome Places to Visit in Mississippi

 The Grammy family is in Mississippi!
-The Recording Academy Grammy Museum provides unique learning opportunities about the entire creative and technological processes of Mississippi recording artists.
-The Grammy Museum, located in Cleveland, Mississippi, is an interactive celebration of the power of music.
-In 2011, the 28,000 square foot museum was built on the campus of Delta State University, and has provided inspirational and educational public programs featuring exhibits, film, lectures, and intimate performances.
-This month the museum features the celebration of Jermaine Dupri, 25 Years of Jermaine Dupri and SoSoDef.
-Exhibit highlights include: lyric and concept books from Kris Kross, performance wardrobes for So So Def artists, the original beat machine that Jermaine Dupri used to make his earlier productions and more.
-To find out how you can tour this exhibit before it leaves, go to The Grammy Museum’s website to get touring information.
+The Recording Academy Grammy Museum provides unique learning opportunities about the creative and technological processes of Mississippi recording artists.
+The Grammy Museum, located in Cleveland, Mississippi, is an interactive celebration of music.
+In 2011, the 28,000-square-foot museum was built on the campus of Delta State University and has provided inspirational and educational public programs featuring exhibits, film, lectures, and intimate performances.

 Mary O’Keefe Cultural Center

-If you’re not going to be in any of the North or Central Mississippi locations this month, the Gulf Coast will have Black History events and programs throughout the month.
-The Mary O’Keefe Cultural Center (Ocean Springs, Mississippi) will be hosting events February 7th, 15th, and 28th for local black artists and businesses.
-Two of the events have free admission, and if you’re going to check out the live performances event, admission is only $5.
-If you are an artist or business owner, you’ll get the chance to showcase your talents and promote your brand.
-Check out the website for additional information.
+The Gulf Coast has Black History events and programs throughout the month also.
+The Mary O’Keefe Cultural Center (Ocean Springs), will be hosting events on February 7th, 15th, and 28th 2020 for local Black artists and businesses.
+Two events have free admission, and if you’re going to check out the live performances event, admission is only $5.
+If you are an artist or business owner, this is a great opportunity to showcase your talent and promote your brand.
+Check out their website for additional information.